-Today we’re baking a cute little mini vanilla cake!
-Because sometimes you just don’t need that much cake, but (and this is important) you still want cake!
-That’s where this small vanilla cake recipe comes in.
+Today I'll show you how to make a mini vanilla cake!
+Because sometimes you just don't need that much cake, but (and this is important) you still want cake!
+That's where this small vanilla cake recipe comes in.

 Tell me if you've ever been in this situation: You're having a party, and spend all day baking a delicious cake (or you pick up a delicious cake from a local bakery) and no matter how good it is, you end up with tons of cake left over??